arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 We won't go into how the `route` function is implemented here, but if you are interested, you're welcome to look at the implementation of [`methodRouter`](https://github.com/haskell-servant/servant/blob/31b12d4bf468b9fd46f5c4b797f8ef11d0894aba/servant-server/src/Servant/Server/Internal.hs#L123).
+`methodRouter` does the actual rendering of the return type.
+For example, it will turn our `[Int]` into a JSON blob.

+Because `methodRouter` handles the rendering of the return type, `route` needs to pass it `Proxy contentTypes` so that `methodRouter` knows what type to render.

 ## Wrap-Up